Private Dermatology Minor Ops in Plymouth, Exeter and Barnstaple

 Lesion Assessment

-When you have identified a mole or lesion for removal one of our clinicians may need to see you in person to assess and plan for the procedure.
+When you have identified a mole or lesion for removal one of our clinicians will see you in person to assess and plan for the procedure.

 Cyst Removal